MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 ### Receive OneDrive sync app updates on the Deferred ring
 <a name="EnableEnterpriseUpdate"> </a>

 This setting lets you specify the Deferred ring for users in your organization.
-We release OneDrive sync app (OneDrive.exe) updates to the public through three rings— first to Insiders, then Production, and finally Enterprise.
+We release OneDrive sync app (OneDrive.exe) updates to the public through three rings— first to Insiders, then Production, and finally Deferred.

 Selecting the Deferred ring gives you some extra time to prepare for updates, but means users must wait to receive the latest improvements.
 The Deferred ring also lets you deploy updates from an internal network location on your own schedule.